Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Results

+In this section, we showcase potential downstream applications of our learned embeddings for reaction performance prediction tasks.
+These evaluations serve to demonstrate how information relevant to the downstream tasks is implicitly revealed by publication bias.
+If it were not, we would expect ContraScope embeddings to be unable to perform these tasks.
+We do not aim to or claim to achieve state-of-the-art performance on supervised learning tasks of reaction performance.

 \textbf{Yield prediction.} As a first case study, we examine the prediction of reaction yields of various aryl bromides under identical reaction conditions.
 We select a Ni/photoredox catalyzed cross-coupling reaction, with reported yields for a diverse set of substrates published after 2015\cite{kariofillis2022using}, and therefore not contained in our pre-training set. \citeauthor{kariofillis2022using} report achieving a validation $r^2$ of $0.57$ with a univariate model based on a computed DFT descriptor, specifically electronegativity.
 Without being trained on any physical organic chemistry concepts or features (like electronegativity) and without requiring the cost of electronic structure calculations, our learned ContraScope embedding is able to achieve a comparable $r^2$ of 0.51 (Figure \ref{fig:application}A).
-Other common fixed or pre-trained representations based on structure are far less successful.
+Other common fixed or pre-trained representations based on structure are far less successful, further confirming that trends in substrate scope publication contain information relevant to reactivity.